DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

 (i.e. $x_* \in \mathscr{D}_s$).
 Then the sequence $\{ t_n \}$ is bounded, there exists $m \in \mathbb{N}$ such that for all $n \ge m$ the point $x_n$ is feasible for the problem $(\mathcal{P})$, and the point $x_*$ is feasible and critical for the problem $(\mathcal{P})$. \end{theorem}

 \begin{proof} By our assumption $x_* \in \mathscr{D}_s$.
-Therefore, as was shown in the proof of Corollary~\ref{crlr:ExactPenaly_SlaterCond}, there exist $r > 0$ and $\mu_* \ge 0$ such that for all $\mu \ge \mu_*$ and for any $z \in B(x_*, r) \cap A$ and $v \in \partial h_0(z)$ the penalized problem \eqref{prob:PenalizedExact} is exact.
+Therefore, as was shown in the proof of Corollary~\ref{crlr:ExactPenaly_SlaterCond}, there exist $r > 0$ and $\mu_* \ge 0$ such that for all $\mu \ge \mu_*$ and for any $z \in B(x_*, r) \cap Q$ and $v \in \partial h_0(z)$ the penalized problem \eqref{prob:Penalized} is exact.
 Define $\tau_* = \mu_* \| t_0 \|$.

-If the penalty parameter $t_n$ is updated only a finite number of times, then the sequence $\{ t_n \}$ is obviously bounded.
-Moreover, according to Step~4 of Algorithm~\ref{alg:CCP_penalty} in this case there exists $m \in \mathbb{N}$ such that $s_n = 0$ for all $n \ge m$, which implies that the sequence $\{ x_n \}_{n \ge m}$ is feasible for the problem $(\mathcal{P})$.
+\textbf{Step~1.}~If the penalty parameter $t_n$ is updated only a finite number of times, then the sequence $\{ t_n \}$ is obviously bounded.
+Moreover, according to Step~3 of Algorithmic Pattern~\ref{alg:CCP_penalty} in this case there exists $m \in \mathbb{N}$ such that $s_n = 0$ for all $n \ge m$, which implies that the sequence $\{ x_n \}_{n \ge m}$ is feasible for the problem $(\mathcal{P})$.
 Therefore the point $x_*$ is also feasible for this problem, due to the fact that under our assumptions the feasible region of the problem $(\mathcal{P})$ is closed.

-On the other hand, if the penalty parameter $t_n$ is updated an infinite number of times, then according to Step~4 of Algorithm~\ref{alg:CCP_penalty} there exists $m \in \mathbb{N}$ such that $\| t_n \| \ge \tau_*$ for all $n \in \mathbb{N}$.
+On the other hand, if the penalty parameter $t_n$ is updated an infinite number of times, then according to Step~3 of Algorithmic Pattern~\ref{alg:CCP_penalty} there exists $m \in \mathbb{N}$ such that $\| t_n \| \ge \tau_*$ for all $n \ge m$.
 Moreover, increasing $m$, if necessary, one can suppose that $x_n \in B(x_*, r)$ for all $n \ge m$.
-Consequently, the penalized subproblem on Step~3 of Algorithm~\ref{alg:CCP_penalty} is exact for all $n \ge m$.
+Consequently, the penalized subproblem on Step~2 of Algorithmic Pattern~\ref{alg:CCP_penalty} is exact for all $n \ge m$ by Corollary~\ref{crlr:ExactPenaly_SlaterCond}.
 Hence by the definition of exactness $s_n = 0$ for all $n \ge m + 1$, which contradicts our assumption that $t_n$ is updated an infinite number of times.

+Thus, the sequence $\{ t_n \}$ is bounded and the point $x_*$ is feasible for the problem $(\mathcal{P})$.
+It remains to verify that $x_*$ is a critical point.